aminshahid573/react-for-beginner/README.md

 This guide covers creating, understanding, and managing a React application, including recommended practices and tips for an optimized workflow.

+# We Follow Industry Standard in this tutorial
 ---

 ## Table of Contents